-3. Meet the standards of Academic Progress as set by the College to conform with federal and state regulations.
+Meet the standards of Academic Progress as set by the College to conform with federal and state regulations.

 These standards are in addition to the Satisfactory or Conditional Academic Standing Regulations.
-(See the section on Academic Regulations in this catalog (p.
-247)).
+(See the section on Academic Regulations in this catalog).

-4. Register for classes and meet the required enrollment status for each financial aid program.
+Register for classes and meet the required enrollment status for each financial aid program.